jhanley634/dojo-blackboard/docs/process.md

 - If new edits have occurred to you, make them in your branch, `make test`, and push them up to GitHub.
 - Invite reviewers, such as John, Peter, or other participants, to review your PR.
 - One of two things will happen:
-- - Your PR will be approved, and you can merge it in the web UI, perhaps incorporating suggestions.
+  - Your PR will be approved, and you can merge it in the web UI, perhaps incorporating suggestions.
-- - The 24-hour timeout will expire, and it is auto-approved, so you can merge it as-is.
+  - The 24-hour timeout will expire, so it is auto-approved, and you can merge it as-is.
 - Close the Issue that you opened.
 We are done with it, and also done with the now-deleted feature branch.
-- Consider tidying up your local repo: `git fetch --prune`, and e.g. `git branch -D 9-hello-world`.
+- Consider tidying up your local repo: `git checkout main`, `git fetch --prune`, and e.g. `git branch -D 9-hello-world`.
+- Lather, rinse, repeat: Create a new Issue, a corresponding Branch, pull / check it out, and keep hacking.

+While awaiting review, you can certainly continue to work on some other feature in a new branch.